 Emmy-nominated filmmaker Tiffany Shlain is using her skills making connections to address the important issues that shape our lives.
-Not contented just to make movies, Tiffany chooses subjects to enlighten audiences about the truth that contradicts commonly-held beliefs in our society, then constructs world-wide events to connect people, get them talking, and take action on a massive scale.
-Her documentary, “50/50: Rethinking the Past, Present & Future of Women + Power,” set out to change the way we think about women leaders when Tiffany discovered that 50 countries in the world were being led by women presidents and prime ministers.
+Not contented just to make movies, Tiffany chooses subjects to enlighten audiences about the truth that contradicts commonly held beliefs in our society, then constructs world-wide events to connect people, get them talking, and take action on a massive scale.
+In her documentary, “50/50: Rethinking the Past, Present & Future of Women + Power,” Tiffany set out to change the way we think about women leaders when she discovered that 50 countries in the world were being led by women presidents and prime ministers.
 She changed the story from one of scarcity, illustrating the need to claw our way to the top, to one of abundance, seizing on the strength and momentum we already have to get to a more balanced world.
-She then founded 50/50 Day, a global initiative to reach gender parity that had 36,334 live events in 68 countries and 700,000 live-streaming attendees last year.
-Watch the pledge video to see how you can connect.
+She then founded 50/50 Day, a global initiative to reach gender parity that had 36,334 live events in 68 countries and 700,000 live-streaming attendees in 2017.

 Tiffany connects the dots, the media and the ideas about the issues that shape our world in a way that truly forges new directions.
 She founded the Webby Awards while in her 20’s to recognize excellence on the internet and sold it 10 years later.
 Then she founded her film studio in San Francisco, Let It Ripple to connect films with the power of the web to make social change, and has now presented four films at Sundance.
 With over 80 awards to her credit, Tiffany was honored by Newsweek as one of the “Women Shaping the 21st Century.”
 And also noteworthy is her inclusion as one of the 100 visionaries continuing Einstein’s legacy in the upcoming book, Genius: 100 Visions of the Future.